 The Chrysler deal, finalized in April 2009, was particularly sweet for the United Auto Workers.
 A union-sponsored retiree health care trust fund, set up in 2007, would own 55 percent of stock equity; Fiat would own 35 percent; and a combination of the U.S. government, the Canadian government and secured lenders would own the remaining 10 percent.
 While the UAW had to accept wage and bonus concessions, Chrysler lightened the load by contributing nearly $4.6 billion to the retiree health fund.
 As the situation evolved, the Turin-based Fiat would come to own 58.5 percent of Chrysler shares, with the United Auto Workers trust owning the other 41.5 percent.
 During the latter months of 2013, Fiat and the union negotiated a $4.35 billion agreement that enabled the automaker to acquire the full union stake.

 The union requested a federal probe.
-In due time, investigators became intrigued not only about Holiefield, but also his wife, Monica Morgan.
-They concluded Ms. Morgan, now 61, had been aware of the unauthorized transfer of NTC funds to MMS Mortgage Services.
-Moreover, she had used other center funds for lavish spending.
-Her personal outlays included more than $30,000 on plane tickets to Las Vegas, Los Angeles and Miami, and tens of thousands, if not hundreds of thousands of dollars on high-end clothing, jewelry, nightclubs and restaurants.
+In due time, investigators became intrigued not only about Holiefield, but also his wife, Monica Morgan-Holifield.
+They concluded the latter, now 61, not only had been aware of the unauthorized transfer of NTC funds to MMS Mortgage Services, but also had spent center funds beyond that.
+Her personal outlays included more than $30,000 on plane tickets to Las Vegas, Los Angeles and Miami, and tens of thousands, if not hundreds of thousands, on high-end clothing, jewelry, nightclubs and restaurants.
 Apparently, she liked to live well.

-The U.S. Attorney’s Office at this point concluded that it had enough evidence to seek indictments.
+The U.S. Attorney’s Office concluded that it had enough evidence for some indictments.
 And indictments were handed down this July 26.
 Monica Morgan, Al Iacobelli, and a third person, Jerome Durden, now 61, who served as controller for NTC during 2008-15 and allegedly covered up the thefts, were charged on various criminal counts.
 Yesterday, August 8, Durden pleaded guilty to charges of conspiracy to defraud the U.S. and failure to file a tax return.
 He faces up to 37 months in prison at sentencing this December.

 The investigation might have unfinished business.
 On July 31, the Detroit News reported that Virdell King, a retired UAW associate director, is under investigation and has hired a criminal defense lawyer in the wake of her alleged personal purchases with UAW-Chrysler National Training Center funds.
 King, now 65, in fact, was part of the union bargaining team during contract talks in 2011 and 2015.
 She had spent years on the training center board alongside Alphons Iacobelli.
 Ms. King’s lawyer, John Shea, was not available for comment.
 The strangest aspect of the Holiefields’ relationship, though entirely unrelated to theft, already has resulted in a conviction.
 In December 2013, less than a year and a half prior to his death, General Holiefield accidentally shot his wife in the lower abdomen while cleaning a loaded gun at the family kitchen table.
 The husband pleaded guilty to reckless use of a firearm, a misdemeanor.
 The wife, Monica Morgan, needless to say, survived.
 Given the publicity surrounding the current financial scandal, the husband might have been the luckier one.